 And after years of talks and tireless campaigning by many people around the world, we’ve finally seen a major global milestone.
 In January 2015, the U.N. reached a breakthrough agreement to begin negotiations on an international treaty to protect marine biodiversity on the high seas — the 64 percent of the ocean where illegal, unreported, and unregulated fishing is rampant.
 Now we must work to maintain the momentum and ensure the strongest possible protections for the high seas.

-There is much more to be done to make marine reserves in 40 percent of the oceans a reality.
+There is much more to be done to make marine reserves in at least 30 percent of the oceans a reality.
 More than ever, though, we are making progress on the water and have more marine reserves in our sights.